Pittsburgh family dog eats $4,000 in cash

 Clayton said about 30 minutes later, Cecil, a 7-year-old goldendoodle, was caught red-pawed.

-"I walk back into the room and then all this cash was on the ground.
+"I walked back into the room and then all this cash was on the ground.
 He's just like this, standing there, and I'm just like oh my gosh, he ate some of this money and was in shock.
-I yelled to Carrie, 'He ate the money, he at $4,000!'"
+I yelled to Carrie, 'He ate the money, he ate $4,000!'"
 Clayton Law said.

 That's right, Cecil didn't eat any homework.
 He had an appetite for $4,000.
 He ate a lot of the bills, and the rest of the bills were chewed up into pieces on the floor.